 As technology improves, the manner in which companies interact with consumers changes in new and unexpected ways.
-Today, it is the case with companies there are several lines of communications that exist for customers based on what their need to contact the company is.
-The diagram below shows how some of the many different lines of communication can combine to form multi- channel communication.
+Today, it is the case with companies that there are several lines of communication that exist for customers based on what their need to contact the company is.
+The diagram below shows how some of the many different lines of communication can combine to form multi-channel support.

-It is important to note the channels described in this graphic are just some of the most common ways in which companies communicate with consumers.
-Additionally, an increasing number of consumers expect to be able to receive support through the use of mobile applications .
-Econsultancy conducted a study that found 40% of agency clients in the APAC region receive more than a fourth of e-commerce revenue from mobile applications and almost 10% of these companies receive the majority of their revenue from mobile sources.
+It is important to note the multi-channel support channels described in this graphic are just some of the most common ways in which companies communicate with consumers.
+Additionally, an increasing number of consumers expect to be able to receive multi-channel support through the use of mobile applications.
+Econsultancy conducted a study that found that 40% of agency clients in the APAC region receive more than a fourth of e-commerce revenue from mobile applications and almost 10% of these companies receive the majority of their revenue from mobile sources.

 The advent of smartphone technology also significantly increased the number of ways in which consumers can communicate with companies.
 While these increased channels for communication make the communication process much easier for many customers, these multiple channels also pose substantial difficulties for companies.

 One of the many challenges presented by multiple channels of communication is consumers often expect a company to respond quickly no matter where or what type of day the consumer voices a complaint.
 Consumers respond quickly too.
 A study conducted by Nielsen Mobile found 97% of text messages sent by companies are opened within three minutes by the consumer.
 As a result, companies often must communicate at what time and on what channel the company will respond to ensure services are available to a consumer.